justinharris198/technical-indicator-backtest/README.md

 #Python Based Technical Indicator Backtest

-I. Introduction
+#I. Introduction

-Most backtest solutions focus primarily on the entry signal without enough attention paid to the holding period and exit signal.
-Other backtests will have the user either long or short without a choice of neutral.
-For a backtest to be truly adequate, it must incorporate a trade signal, holding that trade until an exit is signaled, and incorporating a sizing methodology into the analysis.
-Most backtests don't allow for this and measure on a daily basis.
-This software measures for trades regardless of the time frame.

-This backtest measures true trade profitability by generating an open price, an intial stop loss, sizes the position based open price and initial stop.
+I introduced this software because I found other programs lacking.
+Problems I've found while looking for backtesting solutions include:

+1. Easily pulling time series data from a source for an aggregated analysis (only allowing for analysis on one instrument at a time)
+2. Missing a stop loss methodology completely
+3. Not incorporating sizing decisions into the software
+4. Handling entry as a daily decision, not entry as initiation of a trade that persists until an exit condition is triggered, regardless of the time frame
+5. Missing the important metrics to judge the profitability of the system over time
+6. Not incorporating enough history to judge if profitability is increasing or decreasing over time

+So I created this software that takes these things into account:
+1. Pulls from Quandl and can run an aggregated analysis on any number of securities
+2.